vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/04_arthapanchakAdhikAraH.md

 45

 things as \*nāma being Brahman and are made to fall therefrom in the acquisition of minor results.
 Even those who are devoted to the soul or ātmā are made to meditate on their ātmā either in contact with matter or as separated from matter either as if it were Brahman or as the atma in its own essential datore.
-As the regolt of these four kinds of meditation, the jiva obtains petty enjoyments after which he falls back into samsāra.
+As the regolt of these four kinds of meditation, the jiva obtains petty enjoyments after which he falls back into saṁsāra.
 Even in the case of those who practise trae meditation on Brabman, and who meditate prima. rily on their own selves as having Brahman for their inner self or who think primarily of Brabman who has for His body their own selves - even they may be detained by the state of kaivalya or the enjoyment of their own selves, by the attainment of the It eight kiods of siddhi, by the attainment of the status of the vasus, or by the entrance into the body of Brahma and the like.
 Their (temporary) lapse from the highest aim or goal of life (namely, the enjoyment of the bliss of Brahman) is like that of & prince, whose coronation day has been already fixed, casting eyes on the servant maids who attended on hini while in prison.
 They are made to linger fondly over the body and the senses which are tbe result of past karma and those that are related to the body (like relatives) and the enjoyments connected with them.
 In this way they become subject to other pleasures than the final goal.
 Thus there are many forms of hindrance in the way of the attainment of Bhagavan.
 When a well thirty-two steps wide has to be leaped over, it makes no difference whether the man falls at the very first step or at the thirty-second step.
 In the same way wherever or at whatever stage the bindrance occurs, the jiva has not transcended samsūra,

 \* NOTE:- In the Chandogya Upaniṣad VII chapter, it is stated as follows:- \*He who worships nama or names like rig veda, sama veda, Itihasa and purāṇa as if they were Brabman will realise only very limited fruits such as can be reached with these namos".